 Mail from National Media and Infocommunications Authority (12 July 2011): “A basic agreement between Hungary and Ukraine has been signed which includes the possibility for Hungary to implement BS of LTE up to 20 km from the border without coordination with ARNS.
 Furthermore they agreed that after finishing by Ukrainian party LTE and ARNS compatibility test, distance mentioned in the Basic principles may be decreased."

-Note of the coordinator: the basic agreement has now to be converted into an official bilateral agreement before considering this issue as closed.

 Lithuania:

 See information from Latvia.